sagemath/sagewiki_to_gh-2022-10-10/days75.md

 == Transportation ==

+=== Arrival on the weekend (August 20-21) ===

+If you arrive on Saturday (20th), stop at Massy-Palaiseau RER station.
+Let me (David Lucas) know when you arrive at the station and
+I'll pick you there.
+We will then drive you to the cottage at 3.30pm.

+If you arrive on Sunday (21st), stop at Massy-Palaiseau RER station.
+There will be two shuttles, one at 6.40pm and the other one at 9.30pm.
+Both will depart from Massy-Palaiseau SNCF station.
+To reach the SNCF station from the RER station, please check the map given below.

 === How to reach Inria Saclay ===

 Board the RER B, direction ''Saint Rémy lès Chevreuse'', ''Orsay'' or ''Massy-Palaiseau'' and stop at Massy-Palaiseau.